Stand Out With an Undergraduate Degree From Webster

 Choose Webster for Your BA in Journalism

-Beginning your first semester, you will be enrolled in the News Collaboratory, where you will work with and learn from students who are in their third and fourth years of a Journalism major.
-You will also write news stories on campus issues and events, help produce podcasts and newscasts, and will assist juniors and seniors with in-depth reporting projects as preparation for multiple internships.
+During your first semester you will be enrolled in the News Collaboratory, where you will work, collaborate and learn from students in their third and fourth years of a Journalism major.
+You will write news stories on campus issues and events, help produce podcasts and newscasts and will assist juniors and seniors with in-depth reporting projects as preparation for multiple internships.

 Learn from Experienced Faculty